omarghader/framework7-seed/README.md

 ## Framework7-seed
-I saw that there is not a well structured seed for Framework7 apps.
+I have found that there is not a well structured seed for Framework7 apps.
 So i decided to create this seed.

 ## Build Tools